Hill-Lab/Fis1_structural_studies_N-term_arm/README.md

 * excitation slit width (nm) = 4, 4
 * emission slit width (nm) = 6, 6

->*ImageJ Macro scripts for cell studies (mitochondrial morphology & colocalization analysis)*:
+**ImageJ Macro scripts for cell studies (mitochondrial morphology & colocalization analysis):**

+**see <a href="https://github.com/Hill-Lab/MitoGraph-Contrib-RScripts">MitoGraph R-scripts</a>, <a href="https://github.com/vianamp/MitoGraph">MitoGraph v3.0</a> and our previously published paper <a href="https://www.sciencedirect.com/science/article/pii/S0003269718301921?via%3Dihub">"Methods for imaging mammalian mitochondrial morphology: A prospective on MitoGraph"</a> for more information on MitoGraph Analysis**
 1. splitchannel_4.ijm
 * ImageJ macro that takes a .ND2 file, opens it and splits it into 4 individual channel folers
 2. GenFramesMaxProjs_3channel.ijm